craftcms/docs/docs/commerce/5.x/system/orders-carts.md

 Sequences are global, so constructing keys that will not collide with others you may use in other fields or templates is essential to avoid gaps.

 ::: tip
 Order references cannot be relied upon for sorting.
-Use `.orderBy('dateCompleted DESC')` if you wish to display orders in reverse-chronological order.
+Use `.orderBy('dateOrdered DESC')` if you wish to display orders in reverse-chronological order.
 :::

 ### Creating Orders